wne-cs351-f25/cs351-pa5-environment-diagrams/README.md

 ---

-## Part 1: Drawing Diagrams (Questions 1-5)
+## Drawing Diagrams (Questions 1-5)

-For questions 1-5, **draw environment diagrams** showing all environments created during evaluation of the given expressions.
+Show all environments created during evaluation of the given expressions.
 Start with an empty initial environment.

 ### Important Reminders